rs333/lab-k8s-hard-way-docker/README.md

 apt install vim-tiny curl gnupg
 ```

-Now we are ready to install all the control-plane components:
+Now we are ready to install the three components of any Kubernetes Node:

 1. Container Engine (Docker)
 1. Kubelet
 1. KubeProxy

+These logical components are fulfilled by install the following packages:

+1. `docker-ce`
+1. `kubeadm`
+1. `kubectl`
+1. `kubelet`

 Let's start with the container engine (Docker).
 Even though we will be
-cheating and using the docker engine running on system by mounting
+cheating and using the docker engine running on our workstation by
-`/var/run/docker.sock` we still need the `docker` command.
-There are
+mounting `/var/run/docker.sock` we still need the `docker` command.
-many ways to get this, but let's use the official docker package
+There are many ways to get this, but let's use the official docker
-archive.
+package archive (`docker-ce`).

+We'll authorize this package archive source by hand in a way that is compatible with Debian and Ubuntu.

-We'll need to get the public key from docker.
+First, let's get the public key from docker (which is only available as
+an ascii-armored text file).

 ```
 curl -sSL -o /tmp/docker.pub https://download.docker.com/linux/ubuntu/gpg
 ```

-Now we can turn it back into a binary file.
+Now we can convert the text file into a binary key file.

 ```
 gpg --dearmor /tmp/docker.pub
 ```

-And add it to the keyrings that the `apt` command uses.
-Note that the
-`.gpg` suffix was added by `--dearmor`.
+For `apt` to see this key we need to add it to `/usr/share/keyrings` and
+we'll keep with the naming conventions used for other "keyrings" even
+though this is really just a single key.

 ```
 mv /tmp/docker.pub.gpg /usr/share/keyrings/docker-archive-keyring.gpg
 ```

-Now we have to add the docker package archive to our list of approved
+Now we can add the docker package archive to our list of approved `apt`
-`apt` archive sources.
-You could add the following directly to
-`/etc/apt/sources.list` but it is probably better to add a file to the
+archive sources.
+Normally, you should add a `docker.list` file to the
-`/etc/apt/sources.list.d` directory instead.
-Change the following to
-match your architecture and release.
-When in doubt, open the
-`/etc/apt.sources.list` file to see what should be in yours (or use
-`dpkg --print-architecture`).
-You can edit the file directly with `vi`
+`/etc/apt/sources.list.d` directory, but we'll go ahead and just add it
+directly to `/etc/apt/sources.list` for now.
+Add the following line.
+You
-(`vim`) or just `echo` it to the file with a redirect.
+can use `vi` directly or `echo` with a redirect, but careful not to blow
+it away:

 ```
-deb [arch=amd64 signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu focal stable
+deb [signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu focal stable
 ```

+Make sure `focal` and `stable` match your release.
+When in doubt you can
+open the web page at <https://download.docker.com/linux/ubuntu> to get
+hints about what is available.
+The `dpkg --print-architecture` command
+can also help.

+> 💡
+> Adding a source list directly in this way is 100% compatible with
+> Debian as well as Ubuntu and saves you from the extra bloat and
+> dependency on `apt-add-repo` (which is only support on Ubuntu).
+It
+> pays to know the Debian way of doing things.

-Now just update your apt repository cache and install Docker Community
+Now just update your apt repository cache and install the `docker-ce`
-Edition.
-(Note that `docker-cd-cli` and `containerd.io` packages will
-also be installed with `docker-cd`.)
+package for Docker Community Edition.

 ```
 apt update
-apt -y install docker-ce docker-ce-cli containerd.io
+apt -y install docker-ce
 ```

+> ⚠️
+> Note that the <kubernetes.io> documentation calls for `docker-ce-cli`
+> and `containerd.io` packages, which is incorrect since they will also
+> be installed with `docker-ce`.

 Take your new `docker` command for spin to test it out.